We’ve all experienced at least one, but it doesn’t mean we have to live with — or even like — an insect infestation.

 Many of the ingredients contained in bug sprays and other pest control methods are linked to a vast number of illnesses.
-You’ll find the ingredients listed in two categories:
+You will find two types of ingredients listed on insecticides:

 There are several ways to estimate the toxicity of pesticides in your home.
 One easy way is to look at the signal word, which is an indicator of the toxicity of the product.
 Every registered pesticide will have the words CAUTION, WARNING, or DANGER on the label, and that word reflects the level of toxicity of the product.

-- DANGER is found on the most toxic products.
+- DANGER alerts you to the most toxic products

-Research reveals that children living in households where pesticides are used suffer elevated rates of leukemia, brain cancer and soft tissue sarcoma.
+Research reveals that children living in households where pesticides are used can suffer elevated rates of leukemia, brain cancer, and soft tissue sarcoma.
 Also, a study published by the American Cancer Society found an increased risk for non-Hodgkin’s lymphoma (NHL) in people exposed to common herbicides and fungicides.
-Sadly, the list goes on including a recent study which reveals the collective damage to American children’s brains from pesticides (like chlorpyrifos) equates to a loss of 16.9 million IQ points.
-The study also warned that rising rates of autism and ADHD may be connected to exposures to chemicals like chlorpyrifos.
+Sadly, the list of risks goes on, including a study that reveals that the collective damage to American children’s brains from pesticides — such as like chlorpyrifos — equates to a loss of 16.9 million IQ points.
+The study also warns that rising rates of autism and ADHD may be connected to exposures to chemicals like chlorpyrifos.

 Ready to rid your routine of these harsh chemicals?
-Here are 7 nontoxic alternatives to toxic pest control.
-Use Integrated Pest Management (IPM) which utilizes common sense approaches and incorporates the most economical means with the least possible hazard to people, property, and the environment.
+Here are seven nontoxic alternatives to toxic pest control.
+Always be prepared to refer to the EPA’s Integrated Pest Management (IPM), which offers an “effective, environmentally sensitive approach” to pest control, with the least possible hazard to people, property, and the environment.

-- Follow the pheromone trail the ants leave and spray with soapy water, vinegar, coffee grounds or jalapeño pepper spray.
-Use red chili powder, paprika or dried peppermint at the point of entry.
+- Follow the pheromone trail the ants leave and spray with soapy water, vinegar, coffee grounds, or hot pepper spray.
+Use red chili powder, paprika, cinnamon, or dried peppermint at the point of entry.
 This will create a barrier and prevent the ants from spreading.

-- For cockroaches, sprinkle the area with diatomaceous earth (DE); a nontoxic powder that’s the fossilized remains of marine phytoplankton.
+- For cockroaches or carpenter ants, sprinkle the area with diatomaceous earth (DE); a nontoxic powder that’s the fossilized remains of marine phytoplankton.
+In the case of carpenter ants, you must inject the DE into the nest.
 It works great on any insect with an exoskeleton.

-- For mosquitoes, try a nontoxic spray like Terminix® AllClear® Mosquito Bait and Kill or a DIY concoction of Oil of Lemon Eucalyptus as recommended by the CDC.
-Only use DEET in high risk areas.
+- For mosquitoes, try a nontoxic spray that contains oil of lemon eucalyptus as recommended by the CDC.
+Or, make your own bug spray, using natural essential oils.
+(Only use DEET in high risk areas.)